jecki/DHParser/documentation_src/manuals/transform.rst

    reason you need to preserve earlier states of the tree, you'll have to make a `deep copy <https://docs.python.org/3/library/copy.html#copy.deepcopy>`_ first.

+3. Although trees are transformed in place, it may happen that certain nodes are replaced by other existing or even completely new nodes during the transformation.
+In particular, if the node passed to :py:func:`~transform.traverse` as the first argument is not of type :py:class:`~nodetree.RootNode`, it will be replaced by a node of type :py:class:`~nodetree.RootNode`.
+There, it is good practice to always assign the return value of :py:func:`~transform.traverse` to the variable passed as its first argument, e.g.
+   ``formula_cst = traverse(formula_cst, transformation_table)``.

 The resulting tree looks much closer to the syntax tree of an arithmetic formula we had in mind.
 Every one-term "expression", "term", "factor" etc. has